wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/3-exercise-create-custom-teams-personal-tab.md

 With the theme management and state initialized, we can now implement the user interface.

 Locate the `render()` method, and update the return statement to the following code.
-The `render()` method  now displays the list of items in our state out with a brief copyright statement.
+The `render()` method now displays the list of items in our state output with a brief copyright statement.

 ```tsx
 public render() {